Danishahsancs/CentralLibrary/README.md

 # Shhhh!
 Central Library Management System

-As a team, fork this repository to an Organization and submit the URL of your fork via the Student Portal.
+As a team, fork this repository to an Organization and submit the URL of your fork to your instructors.
 Each teammate will submit the **SAME URL.**

 ## Project Overview